Society Islands: Geography

 The population of the islands is concentrated in the coastal regions and becomes increasingly sparse towards the mountainous center of the islands.
 The main island of Tahiti (Îles du Vent), where 50% of the inhabitants live, is also home to the capital of French Polynesia, the city of Papeete.

+Geology

+The Society Islands are a hotspot volcanic chain consisting of ten islands and atolls.
+The chain is oriented along the N. 65° W. direction, parallel to the movement of the Pacific Plate.
+Due to the plate movement over the Society hotspot, the age of the islands decreases from 5 Ma at Maupiti to 0 Ma at Mehetia, where Mehetia is the inferred current location of the hotspot as evidenced by recent seismic activity.
+Maupiti, the oldest island in the chain, is a highly eroded shield volcano with at least 12 thin lava flows, which accumulated fairly rapidly between 4.79 and 4.05 Ma.
+Bora Bora is another highly eroded shield volcano consisting of basaltic lavas accumulated between 3.83 and 3.1 Ma.
+The lavas are intersected by post-shield dikes.
+Tahaʻa consists of shield-stage basalt with an age of 3.39 Ma, followed by additional eruptions 1.2 Ma later.
+Raiatea consists of shield-stage basalt followed by post-shield trachytic lava flows, all occurring from 2.75 to 2.29 Ma.
+Huahine consists of two coalesced basalt shield volcanoes, Huahine Nui and Huahine Iti, with several flows followed by post-shield trachyphonolitic lava domes from 3.08 to 2.06 Ma.
+Moʻorea consists of at least 16 flows of shield-stage basalt and post-shield lavas from 2.15 to 1.36 Ma.
+Tahiti consists of two basalt shield volcanoes, Tahiti Nui and Tahiti Iti, with an age range of 1.67 to 0.25 Ma.

 Fauna and flora

 The tropical forests of French Polynesia are home to a great variety of rare animals and plants.

 Above all, the islands are known for their olfactory landscape.
 The Tahitian tiaré (Gardenia taitensis), which blooms exclusively on the Society Islands, is one of the most fragrant of all flowers and is now protected.

 The atolls surrounding the islands are covered with numerous corals, around which butterfly and clown fish frolic.
 Manta rays also reside here.

 However, part of the underwater world of French Polynesia has been affected by nuclear tests conducted by the French government between 1966 and 1968.